WARX

-The station has had several previous on-air slogans including Eagle 94 as an oldies formatted station.
-It also simulcasted WCYY for over 10 years until the transfer to The Last Bastion Station Trust, LLC, when it switched to a simulcast of WCLZ.

 On February 21, 2008, it was announced that the Educational Media Foundation bought WCYI for a reported $1 million.
 In early March 2008 it was report that WCYI would likely become an affiliate of EMF's K-Love contemporary Christian music format.
 However, later the same month, it was reported that the station would carry Air 1 (sister network to K-Love) according to EMF's vice president of communications.
 On August 15, 2008, the station changed its call letters to WARX.